 Source:Office of Prime Minister Organization (Avarua)

-The government of the Cook Islands has released the Changes Bulletin Amendment NR 17 which contains the list of official annual non-working public holidays in the Cook Islands, for the upcoming calendar years 2021-2022.
+The government of the Cook Islands has released it annual list of official non-working public holidays in the Cook Islands, for the calendar year 2019.

-Since then, the Public Holidays (Ra O Te Ui Ariki) Amendment Bill 2011 has modified the list of Cook Islands public holidays by declaring July 6 as a new annual non-working public holiday in the Cook Islands, beginning in 2012 (2011-07-15).
+Since then, however, the Public Holidays (Ra O Te Ui Ariki) Amendment Bill 2011 (2011-07-15) was passed declaring July 6 as a new annual non-working public holiday in the Cook Islands, beginning in 2012.

 Links and References

-Below are links to the news stories referred to in the above "Cook Islands Releases 2021-2022 Public Holidays" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "Cook Islands 2019 Public Holidays Announced" news story, as well as links to subsequents news stories which refer to the present news story.